tkteun/PowerShell-Docs.nl-nl/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

 ---
 title: PowerShell Core in Windows installeren
-description: Informatie over het installeren van Power shell core in Windows ms.date: 08/06/2018 ms.openlocfilehash: c06eba06e376c3f795ab9c0fae9270cf6cf8f2ce ms.sourcegitcommit: 36e4c79afda2ce11febd93951e143687245f0b50
+description: Information about installing PowerShell Core on Windows ms.date: 08/06/2018 ms.openlocfilehash: 00a1d8064a3c1ec6608a46415bbabb8d98d880f0
+ms.sourcegitcommit: d43f66071f1f33b350d34fa1f46f3a35910c5d24
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 11/02/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "73444454"
+ms.locfileid: "74416784"
 ---
 # <a name="installing-powershell-core-on-windows"></a>PowerShell Core in Windows installeren

-Er zijn meerdere manieren om Power shell core in Windows te installeren.
+There are multiple ways to install PowerShell Core in Windows.

 > [!TIP]
-> Als u de [.net core SDK](/dotnet/core/sdk) al hebt geïnstalleerd, kunt u Power shell eenvoudig installeren als een [wereld wijd .net-hulp programma](/dotnet/core/tools/global-tools).
+> If you already have the [.NET Core SDK](/dotnet/core/sdk) installed, it’s easy to install PowerShell as a [.NET Global tool](/dotnet/core/tools/global-tools).
 >
 > ```
 > dotnet tool install --global PowerShell